 National Steering Group

-Together’s National Steering Group is a team of people with lived experience of mental distress who are elected for three-year terms to discuss issues and influence the direction of both the Directorate’s activities and Together as a whole.
+Together’s National Steering Group (NSG) is a team of people with lived experience of mental distress who are elected for three-year terms, to discuss issues and influence the direction of both our service user involvement activities and Together as a whole.

 The National Steering Group has two places on the Together Board of Trustees, and the Board also has two other places for people who have lived experience of mental distress.
 Four members of the NSG also sit on Together’s Broader Management Group.
 In this way, service users use their own experiences to influence and lead on a range of issues from governance through to our local projects.